karcherm/scsi_edd/README.md

 ASPI7DOS.SYS | 1.42    | a7-142.obj   | a7-142.map | 36160 bytes

 Note that the latest 274x BIOS (2.11) seems to not be available for download from the Adaptec / MicroSemi.
 Their page has version 2.10.
 This patch *does not apply to version 2.10*.
 You can obtain the ROM image by reading it from an controller that has the latest version.
 The ROM chip is an OTP chip labelled `549306-00 D BIOS 7D00 (c) 1993`.
-The same applies to 284x - only BIOS version 1.01 is available on Adaptec site while controller may have version 2.0.
-Please note that BIOS version "downgrade" (even non-patched one) can cause problems in controller behavior and use the same or newer BIOS versions than you currently have.
+The same applies to 284xA: while BIOS version 1.01 is available on the Adaptec site, it seems to work only with 2842VL controllers.
+The revised 2842A controller shipped with BIOS 2.0, which is not available on the Adaptec site, and fails to work with the 1.01 BIOS.
+I also expect the 2842VL to fail with the 2.0 BIOS.

 You can run `omfpatch 274x-211.bin bios16k.map 274x-211.obj` to create a patched BIOS image for the 2740.
-You can run `omfpatch 284x-101.bin bios1632.map 284x-101.obj` to create a patched BIOS image for the 2840 BIOS v1.01.
+You can run `omfpatch 284x-101.bin bios1632.map 284x-101.obj` to create a patched BIOS image for the 2840VL.
-You can run `omfpatch 284x-20.bin bios1632.map 284x-20.obj` to create a patched BIOS image for the 2840 BIOS v2.0.
+You can run `omfpatch 284x-20.bin bios1632.map 284x-20.obj` to create a patched BIOS image for the 2840A.

 The patched BIOS identifies itself as "2.11 EDD 1.0" instead of just "2.11 Release" to indicate the *extended disk drive* specification.